Top Tips for Effective Credit Control

 When an invoice becomes due, raise it quickly and make sure it is accurate, checking for common discrepancy areas such as the company name to invoice and the PO number in advance.
 Mistakes can make you look amateurish and also give the client an excuse to hold up the payment.

-Prioritise Credit Control
+Prioritize Credit Control